adamzr2000/blockchain-multi-cloud-federation-measurements-ICDCN/README.md

-This repository contains the measurements and analysis tools used in our study on `Performance evaluation of Private and Public Blockchains for multi-cloud service federation`, presented at ICDCN '24.
+This project contains the measurements and analysis tools used in the conference paper entitled `Performance Evaluation of Multi-Cloud Service Federation using Private and Public Blockchains`, which was presented at [ICDCN 2024](https://cse.iitm.ac.in/~icdcn2024/).

 ## Authors